Cradle to Cradle: ADLER focuses on the gold standard of sustainability

 ADLER – paint runs through our veins

 With 620 employees, ADLER is Austria's leading manufacturer of varnishes, paints and wood preservatives.
 Founded in 1934 by Johann Berghofer, the family business is now managed in its third generation by Andrea Berghofer.
 18,000 tonnes of paint leave the Schwaz plant every year and go to customers in more than 25 countries worldwide.
 ADLER has sales companies in Germany, Italy, Poland, the Netherlands, Switzerland, the Czech Republic, and Slovakia; the only production site is the ADLER-Werk Lackfabrik in Schwaz / Tyrol (A).
-ADLER is the first company in its industry to be 100% climate-neutral since 2018.
+ADLER is one of the first companies in its industry to be 100% climate-neutral since 2018.
+ADLER has been able to reduce its carbon footprint to a minimum through a wide range of measures.
+ADLER offsets any unavoidable residual emissions through the purchase of recognised climate protection certificates, thereby helping to finance new climate protection projects.

 © by adler-lacke.com